-This class is based on the mat and follows a repertoire of APPI pilates method exercise.
-All classes are suitable for beginners and include exercises to improve spinal mobility, flexibility of the key trunk and lower limb muscle groups, body awareness and postural awareness.
+These classes are based on the mat and follow a repertoire of APPI pilates method exercises.
+All classes are suitable for beginners.
+And can also be suitable for pregnant clients depending on their individual circumstances.
+The classes include exercises to improve spinal mobility, flexibility of the key trunk and lower limb muscle groups, body awareness, and postural awareness.
 As well as strengthening and toning all the parts of the body.

-Various small equipment (soft balls, weighted balls, bands, circles) is used to further enhance the effects of the exercises, increase toning and mix up the challenge.
+Various small pieces of equipment (soft balls, weighted balls, bands, circles) are used to further enhance the effects of the exercises, increase toning, and mix up the challenge.

 One to One sessions can be started prior to these time scales and be individualised to your needs.

 If you prefer to work on a one to one basis, with a friend or a group of friends then these sessions are for you.
 One to one sessions may be advised if you have a specific problem or need a specific rehabilitation following a surgery or injury.
 They allow for greater progression and more individualised exercises.
 If a bespoke programme is created for you, this can be emailed to you (pictures, written instructions, and videos) so you can continue with it at home.
 Small groups of 2 or more can be catered for both Matwork or Reformer Pilates.
 And can be tailored to specific groups eg sports teams or taken as a general session.